 The videos, articles, and images shared by The Rogue Banshee feature gear, tools, and products for informational and entertainment purposes only.
 All activities follow local, state, and federal laws where they were conducted in.
 All activities are conducted safely under professional supervision in approved locations.

 I promote safe and responsible firearm ownership.
-All activities are conducted in a controlled, professional environment and adhere to YouTube’s policies and community guidelines.
+All activities are conducted in a controlled, professional environment.